wieslawsoltes/wavtoac3encoder/trunk/doc/ReadMe.txt

 The latest sources can be obtained through Subversion.
 The main developer of WAV to AC3 Encoder is Wiesław Šoltés.

-This program is currently in still in beta stage of development.

 Main features:

-- Multi-Threaded encoding.
+* Multi-Threaded encoding.
-- Save/Restore of all program settings.
+* Loading and saving of all program settings.
-- Encoder presets with load/save possibility.
-- Vary fast and even faster with MT.
+* Encoder presets.
+* Vary fast.
-- Optimized for modern CPU's.
+* Optimized for modern CPU's.
-- High-quality of output audio files.
+* High-quality of output audio files.
-- Full UNICODE and ANSI support.
+* Full UNICODE and ANSI support.
-- Supports natively x86 and AMD64 architectures.
+* Natively supports x86 and AMD64 architectures.
-- Many options for advanced users.
+* Options for advanced users.
-- Often released new versions with new features.
-- Small size of installer/binary release packages.
+* Small size.
-- Sources are available under GNU GPLv2 license.
+* Sources available under GNU GPLv2 license.
-- Very simple to use.
+* Very simple to use.

+Program actively developed.
+Currently still in beta version.

 3) CONFIGURATION